 Event Producer Resources

 - Develop a budget early.
-Writing up a budget is a great way to think through all the different aspects of your event.
-If you're seeking funding, research a variety of grant options and consider the timelines for these (never put all your eggs in one funding basket, just because you submitted an excellent funding application doesn't mean you'll be successful).
+Writing up a budget is a great way to think through the different aspects of your event.
+If you're seeking funding, research a variety of grant options and carefully consider the timelines for these grants to ensure they will be suitable.
 See our Budget template and Funding Resource below for more resources.

 - Be organised and plan!
 Write a timeline, and talk to others who have done similar events to get a sense of what lies ahead!